 What does the future of web development look like?
 Web development is a job that has remained in constant need since the dawn of technology and the internet.
 As of 2014, the projected job growth for web developers was 27%.
 This number is expected to climb as more and more jobs become available for those in web development and the tech industry as a whole.

-Now for the moment you’ve been waiting for!
-Let’s dive into some of the most asked entry level web development interview questions.
+Let’s dive into some of the most asked entry level interview questions for web developers:

 - You’re stuck on a coding problem.
 Do you go to your superior for help, or continue to work on the issue by yourself?